How can I apply for a Small Research Grant?

 Do I need a senior collaborator?

 Only if she or he will make a necessary and substantive contribution to the work.
 (Don’t include someone who will be nothing more than a silent partner.)
 We encourage and are eager to fund strong applications from less established researchers, including junior faculty, postdocs, and PhD students.
 We also enthusiastically welcome submissions from less represented demographics and from those in low-income countries.
 We do not believe that the so-called top-tier departments have a monopoly on good research, and we consequently encourage applications from researchers across the entire profession.

 Is there a deadline for proposal submission?

-Proposals can be submitted at any time.
-However, deadlines and subsequent reviews will usually take place only two to three times per year and so it is best to submit proposals in the weeks leading up to the deadline.
-This allows STEG to evaluate proposals in groups.
-The deadlines for upcoming calls is available on the STEG website and newsletter.
+Yes.
+Deadlines and subsequent reviews usually take place two to three times per year and so it is best to submit proposals in the weeks leading up to the deadline.
+The deadlines for upcoming calls is available on the STEG website and newsletter and will be clearly advertised for any open calls.

 Can I submit more than one proposal to a funding call?

 No person can be the principal investigator (PI) on two different proposals within the same SRG funding call.
 However, it is permitted for a person to be PI for one proposal while only being a co-investigator (Co-I) for another.

 Should STEG research proposals be based on a purely economic and quantitative approach, or is there scope for applications involving other methods and disciplines to be considered?

 The programme is open to mixed/multi-disciplinary approaches.
 However, the core of the approach should be related to the literature in economics and should be grounded primarily in economic issues.

 Can I apply for funding to work on a theory paper?

 It is possible, but you will need to very carefully justify why the project is relevant to policy in LICs.

 When will applicants be notified of the call's results?